Members please log in to see contact information.

 2003 SEGD Fellow

-Robert Charles Venturi, Jr. (born June 25, 1925) is an American architect and founding principal of the firm Venturi, Scott Brown and Associates, and one of the major architectural figures in the 20th century.
+Robert Charles Venturi, Jr. (June 25, 1925–September 18, 2018) was an American architect and founding principal of the firm Venturi, Scott Brown and Associates, and one of the major architectural figures in the 20th century.

 Together with his wife and partner, Denise Scott Brown,Robert Venturi helped to shape the way that architects, planners, and students experience and think about architecture and the American built environment.
 Their buildings, planning, theoretical writings, and teaching have contributed to the expansion of discourse about architecture.
 His published work, including the seminal books Complexity and Contradiction in Architecture (1966; Venturi) and Learning from Las Vegas (1972; Venturi, Scott Brown, and Steven Izenour), have profoundly influenced architectural thought.